-Try this easy-to-make blueberry cobbler!
-It cooks up in about 30-40 minutes, and you can eat it right away.
+Try this easy-to-make simple blueberry cobbler!
+It cooks in about 30-40 minutes and is delicious with a scoop of vanilla ice cream.

 This cobbler cooks for about 30 minutes or until lightly browned.
-The spooned-over topping will be more cakelike and soft than stiff like pie pastry.
+The spooned-over topping will be more cakelike and soft than pie pastry.

 Serve it warm, and if desired, place a scoop of vanilla ice cream on each serving.
 Enjoy!